Fashion Institute of Technology

 • Note: A FIT General Education course cannot be used to meet more than one General Education area.

-• To complete these requirements for a bachelor's degree, students must take 36 credits of General Education approved courses.
-The general guidelines are as follows:
+• To complete these requirements for a bachelor's degree, students must take 30 credits of General Education approved courses.
+Visit the SUNY GE requirements for more information.

 It is the STUDENT’S RESPONSIBILITY to check for updates to all transfer information.
 This transfer guide is provided as a service and is updated as needed.
 Degree requirements at the four-year colleges are subject to change by those institutions.
 To ensure you have the most accurate information about the program, you must meet with an advisor at the transfer institution.